 See the Accredited Investor Certificate attached to the Subscription Agreement for a complete list of the categories of "accredited investor".
-Each Subscriber who purchases as an accredited investor must complete and sign the Accredited Investor Certificate attached to the Subscription Agreement, but need not sign the Risk Acknowledgment on Form 45-106F4.
+Each Subscriber who purchases as an accredited investor must complete and sign the Accredited Investor Certificate attached to the Subscription Agreement and, if an individual, also sign the Risk Acknowledgment Form for Individual Accredited Investors attached to the Subscription Agreement.